|Elliott Sound Products||Audio Myths|

 A lot of the scams are enabled by the simple fact that no-one can actually define what "perfect sound" really is.
 Innumerable speaker, headphone and amplifier makers claim to give you just that, but everything you listen to has already been tweaked and messed with in the studio or during mastering.
 The only way anyone can hear the sound exactly as it was recorded is to be in the studio or mastering suite, listening to it at the same volume and through the same equipment that was used when the tracks were finalised prior to CD, vinyl, SACD or Blu-Ray disc production.
 This is likely to be somewhat inconvenient, even assuming it's possible.

-We have no defence against this kind of onslaught, and vast numbers of people now think that MP3 encoded music sounds "good".
-They have never heard a decent sound system, and would probably dislike it if they did because it sounds so different from what they expect.
+We have no defence against this kind of onslaught, and vast numbers of people now think that MP3 encoded music sounds 'good'.
+They have possibly never heard a decent sound system, and would most likely dislike it if they did because it sounds so different from what they expect.
 As a direct result, it's now extremely difficult to get decent CDs (of artists you actually like listening to).
 Most have been compressed so heavily that everything is at the same volume (loud), and they sound like crap.
-No tweak, cable, rock or "magic" capacitor can fix that - it's ruined forever.
+No tweak, cable, rock or 'magic' capacitor can fix that - it's ruined forever.

 There are countless places in this article where I could have named names and products, but that would only serve to bring them up in searches when people are looking for some sanity.
-I flatly refuse to link or provide information that can be used in a search, where the "product" or "service" is fraudulent.
+I flatly refuse to link or provide information that can be used in a search or improve page rankings in search engines, where the 'product' or 'service' is fraudulent.